Counseling Corner

 Counselor Corner

 Our counselor is here to support all of our students.
-Counselors are staff that students can talk to about life at school, questions/concerns about classes or student activities, and about difficulties with peer relationships.
+Counselors are staff that students can talk to about life at school, questions/concerns about classes or student activities, and difficulties with peer relationships.
 Additionally, counselors can meet with students to discuss how to choose the most appropriate pathway, whether college or career.

 Transition to High School

-Counselors are available to assist students in their transition to high school and selecting the appropriate courses based on students' desired plan.
+Counselors are available to assist students in their transition to high school and selecting the appropriate courses based on students' desired plans.
 The Counseling Center has important information available, such as how to be successful in high school,*district graduation requirements, student activities, available resources at the high school, and much more!

 Counselors Are Here to Help!

-Mrs. Edzant, our counselor, has specialized training to help students solve and avoid problems, make appropriate decisions for themselves and towards peers, and teaching students to stand up for themselves in a positive, healthy way.
-And while Counselors cannot make all problems disappear, they are here to work with students and help them to cope with daily challenges they may face.
-Mrs. Edzant is able to meet with students inpidually, in groups or with parents/guardians.
-When necessary, she can also refer students to other professionals for further assistance.
+We are fortunate to have 2 School Counselors: Ms. Leah Edzant and Kathleen Coughlin.
+They have specialized training to help students learn to solve and avoid problems, make appropriate decisions for themselves and towards peers, and teach students to stand up for themselves in a positive, healthy way.
+While Counselors cannot make all problems disappear, they are here to work with students and help them cope with the daily challenges they may face.
+In addition, we have a USD Counseling Intern, Ms. Lauren Mckenna, who will also be able to support our students with social and emotional concerns.

 San Unified School District Graduation Requirements